 4 Steps to Developing a Servant’s Heart

 It is important to note that serving others does not hope for recognition.
-The Father sees what you are doing, and he takes notice.
+The Father sees what you are doing, and He takes notice.
 When you view servanthood as a way of living, an expression of worship to God, you do so willingly with joy because it is a reflection of your relationship with God.
 When you serve others, recognizing your act of service as an expression of worship, it’s like giving God a hug.
-[For further reading on this, you may want to read “The Servant”, by James C. Hunter].
+Your service becomes a gift to the Father, honoring Him through every act of love.
+Serving others shows the Father’s care through your actions.

 The Goal is Not to Serve Into Something Else